cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 ```

-## Categorizing Analyses
+## Categorizing Apps

-Unsecured Endpoint: POST /categorize-analyses
+Unsecured Endpoint: POST /admin/apps

-Delegates to metadactyl: POST /categorize-analyses
+Delegates to metadactyl: POST /admin/apps

-This endpoint is a passthrough to the metadactyl endpoint using the same
+This endpoint is a passthrough to the metadactyl endpoint using the same path.
-path.
 Please see the metadactyl documentation for more information.

 ## Listing Analysis Categorizations